 Britepaths: Empowering Families in Crisis to Long-Term Success

-For 39 years, Britepaths has been providing help and hope to Northern Virginia residents in crisis.
+In 2024, Britepaths is celebrating 40 years of providing help and hope to Northern Virginia residents experiencing an economic crisis.
 Similar to a business, we provide a service to the community called social impact: the effect an organization's actions have on the wellbeing of the community.

 Britepaths was honored to be named the 2019 Non-Profit of the Year by the Northern Virginia Chamber of Commerce in recognition of our long service to the community.
 In 2021, our Executive Director Lisa Whetzel received an Honorable Mention for the Center for Nonprofit Advancement's EXCEL Award.